pierrepo/mdner/README.md

 ### Hardware

-For the GPU code, it is essential to have a relatively new Nvidia GPU that has a minimum memory capacity of 8.0 GiB.
+For the GPU code, it's essential to have a relatively new Nvidia GPU that has a minimum memory capacity of 8.0 GiB.
 No specific requirements are needed for the CPU code.

 ## Setup your environment